pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/Rotorflight-Generic-Radio-Setup.md

 ![Generic Setup](./img/generic-setup-arm.png)

-Alternatively you can paste ans save the below commands in CLI to easily achieve the same result.
+Alternatively you can paste and save the below commands in CLI to easily achieve the same result.

 ```
 aux 0 0 0 1800 2100 0 0